If you've ever felt the frustration of managing multiple online accounts, whether…

 Ok, is Magento a self-hosted platform?
 Remember!

 You may forgo the thought of obtaining direct support.
-Here, the best you get comes in the form of indirect support from your third-party web host’s technical experts.
+The best you get here is indirect support from your third-party web host’s technical experts.

-However-much specialized the support may be; it can never quite possibly compare to support offered by the team that made the platform.
+However specialized the support may be, it can never compare to the support offered by the team that made the platform.

 Based on all these facts, it’s safe to say the Magento eCommerce platform suits large enterprises.
 The enterprises can easily afford the financial & technical resources needed to leverage Magento over the long haul.